cropgeeks/hpc-help/ssh.rst

 All interaction with ``gruffalo`` is handled via an encrypted communication channel, using the **Secure Shell (SSH)** protocol which enables a terminal prompt on ``gruffalo`` from which you can run commands, transfer files, submit jobs, or even run some graphical programs when used in conjunction with an X client.

 If using Linux or macOS, then you'll already have an SSH client installed that you can access via a local terminal.
-If using Windows, then you may want to install one or more new programs in order to connect, good options include `MobaXterm <https://mobaxterm.mobatek.net/download-home-edition.html>`_, `WSL <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>`_ (Windows 10 only), `Cygwin/mintty <https://www.cygwin.com/>`_ or `PuTTY <https://www.putty.org/>`_.
-Since 2018 there has also been a built-in ssh client in Windows 10 which can be run from the Command Prompt or Windows Power Shell, by simply using the command ``ssh`` much like Linux or Mac.
+If using Windows, then you may want to install one or more new programs in order to connect, good options include `MobaXterm <https://mobaxterm.mobatek.net/download-home-edition.html>`_, `WSL <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>`_ (Windows 10+ only), `Cygwin/mintty <https://www.cygwin.com/>`_ or `PuTTY <https://www.putty.org/>`_.
+Since 2018 there has also been a built-in ssh client in Windows 10 and above which can be run from the Command Prompt or Windows Power Shell, by simply using the command ``ssh`` much like Linux or Mac.

 Authentication options